Julia's Eyes: Plot

 Julia is plagued by disorientation and convinced that somebody is lurking in the house; but Iván's patience helps her regain her independence.
 Four days before Julia is due to remove her bandages, an unseen man almost succeeds in drugging her while she sleeps; however, she wakes, panicked, and accidentally hits the intruder.
-She flees to a neighbour, Blasco, who makes advances on her.
+She flees to a neighbor, Blasco, who makes advances on her.
 She escapes, calling Iván, who finds her hiding outside in the rain and escorts her to his apartment.

 While Iván is out, Julia hears the voice of Blasco's shy daughter, Lía, who tells her that Iván is the "invisible man" who tormented and blinded Sara by ruining her operation, forced Isaac to write the fake suicide note before killing him, and has walls covered with photographs of Julia and Sara.
 Julia hides in the bathroom where, four days early, she tears off her bandages, desperate to see.
 Julia exits the bathroom and sees Iván's walls covered with photographs of the twins as well as Lía's bloodied body.

 Iván returns to the apartment, where Julia pretends that she is crying because her operation has failed.
 He believes her momentarily before leading her to the body of the real Iván; Julia's scream betrays the fact that she can see.
 "Iván" tells her he loves her and wants them to be together as long as her sight is gone, since blind women are the only ones who need him.

 "Iván" drives Julia back to Sara's, where she flees to Soledad's.
 "Iván" chases her and addresses Soledad as Mom, revealing himself as her missing son, Ángel.
 A candle and glasses betray the fact that Soledad is not really blind as she knocks Julia out, at which point an enraged Ángel attacks his mother and blinds her.
 Julia escapes and manages to contact the police.
 She uses a flashlight to show the police a bloodied Ángel hiding in a corner of the room.
 Finally visible, he slits his own throat.

 At the hospital, Julia is told the damage to her new eyes is irreversible.
 Using her last few hours of vision, she finally says goodbye to Isaac's corpse, as it is revealed that he donated his eyes to her.